p3go/jailbreak-detector/README.md

 jailbreak-detector
 ==================

-Lightweight AIR tool that tells you if an iDevice is jailbroken or if and Android device is rooted
+Lightweight AIR tool that tells you if an iDevice is jailbroken or if an Android device is rooted

-**This is not an ANE, there's no native code involved here. **
+**This is not an ANE, there's no native code involved here.**

 iDevices jailbreak comes with the installation of **Cydia** most of the time.